charithajay/devops-training-2024/README.md

     Review the DevOps practices implemented during the project.

 This plan provides a structured approach to DevOps training while concurrently building a collaborative MIDI file website project.
 Adjustments can be made based on the team's experience level and specific project requirements.

+Adding hands-on experience with relevant technologies and tools, this effort much more beneficial to beginners.